 Relationship between the ICMM Mining Principles and Position Statements

-All ICMM company members are expected to implement the ICMM Mining Principles as a condition of membership.
+All ICMM company members are expected to implement ICMM's Mining Principles as a condition of membership.
 Incorporating comprehensive environmental, social and governance requirements, robust site-level validation of performance expectations and credible assurance of corporate sustainability reports, ICMM’s Mining Principles seek to maximise benefits to host communities and minimise negative impacts to effectively manage societal challenges.

-ICMM principles of particular relevance to preventing catastrophic failure of TSFs are:
+Principles of particular relevance to preventing catastrophic failure of TSFs are:

 PRINCIPLE 1: ETHICAL BUSINESS